Unleash/unleash-client-php/README.md

     ))
     ->withCacheTimeToLive(120);

-// you can set the cache handler explicitly to null to disable cache
+// you can set the cache handler explicitly to null to revert back to autodetection

 $builder = $builder
     ->withCacheHandler(null);